How Intercom designs valuable features with Job Stories

 While I was writing about this I noticed a couple of things.

-- To make sketching a number of solutions easier, the key question from a Job Story could be structured as a "How Might We" note.
+- To diverge on many ideas in a team setting, the key question from a Job Story could be structured as a "How Might We".
+You can read my post on how to convert a JTBD story to a HMW note here.

 - The key question from a Job Story can also be converted into a "Can We" question to consistently achieve alignment amongst the team on whether the design mockups addresses the top priority question customers have.

 It's fascinating to explore a company like Intercom and examine their design process.
 It's usually a black box but this was an eye-opener.
-Case studies like this show that there is a method to de-risk building the wrong thing by interviewing customers, synthesising the output into Job Stories, sketching solutions with pen and paper, mocking things up and testing with real data using spreadsheets.
+Case studies like this show that there is a method to de-risk building the wrong thing by interviewing customers, synthesising the output into Job Stories, sketching solutions with pen and paper, mocking things up and testing with real data using something like spreadsheets (depending on your situation).

 So, for you to get started designing with Job Stories here's what you need to do: